kouldisha/wecrowd-rails/doc/cardreader_order_integration_documentation.md

 If you return to the user page, there will be a table which displays all the card readers that the merchant has ordered.
 There is also a "New Order?" link which will render the original "order_form" page where the merchant can order a new card reader.

+**IMPORTANT NOTE***
+    Inside the cardreader model (cardreader.rb under app/models), there are two functions named "test_create" and "test_find".
+These functions were used to make test API calls to the API written by intern Jitesh Maiyuran which in turn made API calls directly to POS portal.
+Since all the API was not ready for production when first integrated into WeCrowd, we made local machine to local machine API calls via NGROK.
+    These two functions will not work unless the NGROK server is correctly set up, running and the base URL is the one that's newly generated.
+These functions are still here for you to see how we made API calls to POS Portal without going through WePay.